 Tatum are an American brand that are rarely seen.

-The transmandibular dental implant is an likely not in use anywhere anymore and most of these patients have likely passed away.
+The transmandibular dental implant is likely not in use anywhere anymore and most of these patients have likely passed away.
 The parts are not made either, so the few patients with one like this on DT need to just have a reline.
 The one one DT is a Transosteal.

 The Ultratooth dental implant is unique because it’s apical portion is spread out after insertion.
 Sargon is very similar and I do not know how to tell the difference.
 It seems Sargon may only be used by the inventor.
 PartMaker may have parts to restore.

 The Ihde basal dental implant is common in India but you can get parts in the US.
 The most common weird one seen is the Tramonte implant.
 NSI dental implants are another brand of basal implants.
 My understanding is the dentist places them and then bends them to be parallel and immediate loads them with a prosthesis.
 US dentists have no access to parts so are hands are pretty much tied when issues arise, this is one of the risks of dental tourism.
 I found this interesting historical article on Tramonte style and other old dental implants.